simonwoerpel/medienrevolte.de/src/projects.md

 non-profit [CORRECTIV](https://correctiv.org)

-i was involved in many data-/document-driven projects (see below) and build [some software](/software/) for the needs within an investigative newsroom
+i was involved in many data-/document-driven projects (see below) and build tools for the needs within an investigative newsroom

 **`>>>>` [check out my publications on correctiv.org](https://correctiv.org/correctiv/redaktion/team/simon-woerpel/)